 - Doesn’t crawl

-Possible signs and symptoms of cerebral palsy at 18 months to 2 years
+- Possible signs and cerebral palsy symptoms at 18 months to 2 years

 - Throwing head back and severely arching back in response to stimulation

 - Not responding to touch, sounds or sights

 - Doesn’t know the purpose of familiar items